SuperOfficeDocs/crmscript/docs/api-reference/global-functions/getEnvVariable.md

 so.topic: reference
 ---

-# getEnvVariable
+# String getEnvVariable(String name)

-Return the OS environment varibale with the given name.
+Return the OS environment variable with the given name.

 * **name:** The name of the variable.